Looking for something? Search Away?

 • 3D tattoos are the ultimate in body art.
 They have a unique way of appearing hyper-tangible.
 3D ink is a credit to both the artist who created it and the client who became the canvas for this exciting art form.

-• Commemorative tattoo ink is the latest trend to be seen in parlors all over the States.
+• Commemorative tattoo ink is the latest trend to be seen in parlours all over the States.
 It is ink that has been hygienically created for an individual from the ashes of a beloved one who is now deceased.
 It can also be formed from the ashes of a family pet.
 The Engrave Ink website has all the details of how they will ship a kit to you for the process to begin.

 • White ink tattoos are the perfect tattoo for anyone who wants it to be secretive and discreet.
-They do require more maintenance to keep them from fading or discoloring, and a white ink tattoo is no longer subtle when placed under UV lighting; it glows a brilliant purple.
+They do require more maintenance to keep them from fading or discolouring, and a white ink tattoo is no longer subtle when placed under UV lighting; it glows a brilliant purple.

 • Miniature tattoos are extremely popular personal badges to have for anyone who wants it to be hard to find.
-These can include being hidden in a skin fold or under body hair.
+These can include being hidden in a skin fold or underbody hair.

 Tattoos of the Future